Day 3 of our cycle trip – Santiago to Milfontes 54km

 Day 4 – rest day.

 Our stay in Milfontes was special in many ways.
 We were staying here for 2 nights and we planned to have a rest from our bikes and spend a day at the beach, well we were on holiday after all.
 Our accommodation was also special.
-In fact all our accommodation was perfect but in Milfontes we spent 2 days in the home of an elderly Portuguese couple who couldn’t have been more accommodating.
-Breakfast was a feast and work of art with plenty left over but not to worry as our host gave us tin foil and tubs to enable us to take the rest away for lunch.
+All our accommodation was perfect but in Milfontes we spent 2 days in the home of an elderly Portuguese couple who couldn’t have been more accommodating.
+Breakfast was a feast and work of art with plenty of leftover but not to worry as our host gave us tin foil and tubs to enable us to take the rest away for lunch.
 The sitting room had an array of spirits and wines and we were told to just help ourselves.
-There was homemade cake waiting for us in our room.
-And all the friendly advice and directions we would need .
+There was a homemade cake waiting for us in our room.
+And all the friendly advice and directions we would need.

 Then through my exasperation and confusion.
 It suddenly dawned on me that I recognised this voice.
 It was our current host!
-I’d speed dialled our hotel by mistake.
+I’d speed-dialed our hotel by mistake.
 I apologised and hung up.
 Breakfast the next morning was going to be embarrassing.

 The day passed quickly and soon it was time to find somewhere to eat.
 Our B & B host had recommended a nice restaurant at the end of the beach, on a hill, which gives a perfect view of the sunset.
 ‘Does it smell of fish?’
 I asked.
 She gave me a puzzled look and laughed then walked off.
 We decided to risk it!

 Restaurante A Choupana – was perfect.
 We were lucky to get a table at a perfect spot and as we eat, the sun began to set.
 It was magical.
 One of those moments we all look for in a trip.
 Bring on day 5!